MichaelSebero/FROST-The-Official-Modpack/README.md

 ## How to install FROST-The-Official-Modpack

 .
-Make sure your load order matches the one found in Plugins.txt
+Make sure your load order matches the one found in Plugins.txt.

 .
 You can change your load order quickly by replacing the contents of Fallout 4's [ Plugins.txt ] file.